Separatism in the United Kingdom: Irish reunification

-Northern Ireland is part of the United Kingdom but has a significant nationalist population who would prefer to be part of a united Ireland.
-In Northern Ireland, the term "nationalist" is used to refer either to the Catholic population in general or the supporters of the moderate Social Democratic and Labour Party.
-"Nationalism" in this restricted meaning refers to a political tradition that favours an independent, united Ireland achieved by non-violent means.
-The more militant strand of nationalism espoused by Sinn Féin is generally described as "republican" and was regarded as somewhat distinct, although the modern-day party claims to be a constitutional party committed to exclusively peaceful and democratic means.
-Northern Ireland voted to Remain in the EU Referendum alongside Scotland, the main consensus was that this vote came from a fear of a strong border between Northern Ireland and the Republic of Ireland, as well as fears of a hard border breaking the Good Friday Agreement.
+Northern Ireland is part of the United Kingdom but has a substantial nationalist population who would prefer to be part of a united Ireland.
+In Northern Ireland, the term "nationalist" is used to refer to those who seek Irish reunion by constitutional means.
+A more militant strand of nationalism, traditionally associated with the Sinn Féin party, is generally described as "republican" and was regarded as somewhat distinct, although the modern-day party declares itself to be a constitutional party committed to exclusively peaceful and democratic means.
+The counterpart of nationalism is Unionism, which seeks to maintain the union with the United Kingdom, again by constitutional means.
+The more militant strand of Unionism is called Loyalism.

+Northern Ireland, like Scotland, voted to Remain in the EU Referendum.
+A factor in this vote was the fear of a disruptive hard border between Northern Ireland and the Republic of Ireland, as well as fears that such a border might lead to the collapse of the Good Friday Agreement (Belfast Agreement).
+Unionist (and particularly Loyalist) discontent with the Northern Ireland Protocol (a protocol to the Brexit withdrawal agreement) and the consequent Irish Sea border it has entailed, has also threatened the stability of the Agreement.